 - The Planning Branch develops and maintains plans as well as provides technical planning assistance to our local, tribal and state partners.
 The State Emergency Response and Recovery Plan (SERRP) brings together the state emergency management functions at a high level and lays the base framework for the emergency services community to ensure a collective and coordinated response in time of crisis.
 Hazard mitigation plans guide pre- and post-disaster activities and reduction of hazard risk.
 Continuity of Operations Plans and Continuity of Government Plans ensure the continued function of state agencies and government officials in the event of an impact or threat to our Executive Branches.

-- The Radiological Emergency Preparedness (REP) Branch primary responsibility, as tasked by state statutes and federal regulations, is leading the offsite emergency preparedness program to support the safe operation of the Palo Verde Nuclear Generating Station (PVNGS).
+- The Technological Hazards Branch primary responsibility, as tasked by state statutes and federal regulations, is leading the offsite emergency preparedness program to support the safe operation of the Palo Verde Generating Station (PVGS).
 This includes plan and procedure development and maintenance, training, drills and exercises, and public education and information functions, all of which are evaluated regularly by the federal government.
 Additionally, the Branch also leads the planning efforts for improvised nuclear devices, radiological dispersion devices (dirty bombs), and all other things nuclear or radiological.